CumulusNetworks/docs/content/cumulus-netq-48/NetQ-Overview/NetQ-Basics/DC-Deploy-Arch.md

 ### High Availability

-You can configure a server cluster with a high availability (HA) virtual IP address (VIP) to load balance control plane processing and UI access across all nodes in the cluster.
-This deployment model requires an additional IP address to be allocated in the same subnet as the master and worker nodes.
-This VIP also allows the UI to be accessible if there is a failure of the master node.
-The VIP must be specified during a new HA server cluster installation with the `cluster-vip` option specified in the {{<link url="install/#netq-install-cluster-full" text="install command">}}
+You can configure a server cluster with a high-availability, virtual IP address for load balancing control plane processing and UI access across all nodes of a cluster deployment.
+This deployment model requires an additional IP address that is allocated in the same subnet as the master and worker nodes.
+The virtual IP address also enables UI access in the case of a master node failure.
+The virtual IP address must be specified during a new {{<link title="Install the NetQ System" text="high-availability server cluster installation">}} with the `cluster-vip` option specified in the {{<link url="install/#netq-install-cluster-full" text="install command">}}.

 High availability is only supported for on-premises deployments.